Nadja Swarovski: Recognition

 In 2020, Swarovski was named to the Business of Fashion’s BoF 500 professional index of the people shaping the fashion industry.

 In 2020, she received the Business Leader of the Year Award from Positive Luxury for her sustainability initiatives.

 In 2019, she received the Fashion Institute of Technology Social Impact in Sustainability Award.

 In 2019, she received an honorary doctorate from University of the Arts London.

 In 2018, she received the Fellowship Award at the Society of British and International Design awards.

 In 2018, she was awarded the Luxury Briefing Award for Outstanding Individual.

 In 2018, the Canadian Arts & Fashion Awards named Swarovski as the recipient of the Global Fashion Business Leader Award.

 In 2018, she received the Visionary Award from the Women's Jewelry Association.

 In 2017, she received a Stephan Weiss Apple Award from Donna Karan's Urban Zen Foundation.

 In 2016, she was made a Chevalier de l’Ordre des Arts et des Lettres, in recognition of Swarovski's support for the Palace of Versailles in France.

 In 2013, she received the NatWest UK Fashion & Textile Award for Outstanding Achievement.

 In 2012, she received the Making a Difference Award 2012 from Women for Women International.

 In 2011, the Council of Fashion Designers of America honored Nadja for the company's continued support of the American fashion industry.

 In 2007, Swarovski received a Visionaries Award from New York's Museum of Arts and Design.

-In 2022, Swarovski received the Women's Entrepreneurship Day Organization’s Accessories Pioneer Award at the United Nations, celebrating her as a trailblazer and innovator in her field.
-The prestigious award, also recognized by the US Congress, highlights women entrepreneurs and the meaningful impact they are having on the world.